Happy Self-Care September!

 One of the things I love about her WorkingWell Journal is that it’s broken down into the different domains of self-care:

 You’re going to love the creative self-care ideas and tips Farah came up with, with each day packed with tons of examples of mind, body, and soul conditioning habits.
 Why?
-Because self-care confidence goes far beyond affirmations and pedicures!
+Because self care confidence goes far beyond affirmations and pedicures!
+And having a plan dramatically increases your chance of following through.

 *This is a sponsored post, but all of my opinions and experiences are my own.
 I will always strive to provide you with realistic, transparent, and useful information.